sipeed/MaixPy/docs/doc/en/source_code/add_c_module.md

 * Once you have debugged your code, consider open-sourcing it on [github.com](https://github.com) and uploading it to [pypi.org](https://pypi.org).
 You can refer to the official documentation or search for tutorials on how to upload.
 Generally, you need to run `pip install twine` and then `twine upload dist/maix_xxx***.whl`.
 After completing this, feel free to share your achievements on [maixhub.com/share](https://maixhub.com/share)!

 Modifying the code:
-As described in [View MaixPy API Source Code](../basic/view_src_code.md), add source files in the `components/maix/include` and `components/maix/src` directories, add C++ functions, and include comments.
-After compiling, you can call them directly.
-It's very simple.
+Follow [View MaixPy API Source Code](../basic/view_src_code.md): add source files and C++ functions under `components/maix/include` and `components/maix/src`, then add interface comments to the matching `.hpp` file.
+The compiled module can then be called from Python.
+Do not modify the `main` file.

 For example: